-- 100 per cent. of the mortgage lending value of the property; or - 80 per cent. of the current or future value of the property which serves as collateral for the loan if the borrower made his own contribution towards the purchase price of the property or 90 per cent. if the borrower took an insurance of its contribution towards the purchase price of the property
+- 100 per cent. of the mortgage lending value of the property; or - 90 per cent. of the current or future value of the property which serves as collateral for the loan if the borrower made his own contribution towards the purchase price of the property or took an insurance of its contribution to the towards the purchase price of the property.

 Loans granted or acquired by the Bank may be secured by mortgages entered in the land and mortgage register with the highest priority.
+The mortgage may be established over the following types of real property: